QuestNetwork/qd-messages-ts/README.md

 ## Description

-Quest Chat JS is the first fully featured, multi-platform, publicly auditable, decentralized, end-to-end encrypted messenger with a feature to send money to rival all the other chat apps.
+The Quest Messenger is the first fully featured, multi-platform, publicly auditable, decentralized, end-to-end encrypted messenger with a feature to send money to rival all the other chat apps.
 It makes use of the [Interplanetary Filesystem](https://ipfs.io), as well as of the [Quest Network PubSub Protocol](https://github.com/QuestNetwork/quest-pubsub-js) and the Quest Network Whistle ID Protocol among other dependencies.
 We're planning to integrate payments soon, so you can send each other money!

-Quest Chat JS works in the browser, as an Electron on Windows, Mac and Linux and as a Chromium on iOS and Android.
+The Quest Messenger works in the browser, as an Electron on Windows, Mac and Linux and as a Chromium on iOS and Android.

 ## Installation & Usage